nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="search-acls"></a> Search ACLs

 ACLs can be searched for by sending a GET request to `%CMR-ENDPOINT%/acls`, or a POST to `%CMR-ENDPOINT%/acls/search`.
-A valid Echo token is required to search ACLs.
+A valid EDL bearer token is required to search ACLs.
 If no token is supplied then guest permissions are used.

 ##### ACL Search Parameters